ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 - Existing incentives in fault proof system design.

+### aFDG-003: Fault dispute games are properly incentivized to resolve correctly

+We assume that fault dispute games are properly incentivized to resolve correctly, implying that participants are incentivized to play the game correctly to its correct conclusion.

+#### Mitigations

+- Existing incentives in fault proof system design.

 ### aDGF-001: Dispute game factory correctly identifies the games it created

 We assume that `DisputeGameFactory` will correctly identify whether it created a game (i.e. whether the game is